helm/charts/stable/verdaccio/README.md

     stable/verdaccio
 ```

-The above command sets the a service type LoadBalancer.
+The above command sets the service type LoadBalancer.

 Alternatively, a YAML file that specifies the values for the above parameters
 can be provided while installing the chart.
 For example,